-- For periods of seven consecutive days or more, long service leave may be taken on double, full or half pay when approved by the chief executive and subject to operational requirements, with credits to be deducted on the same basis. - E25.28 This subclause has been replaced by M6.1. - E25.29 This subclause has been replaced by M6.2. - E25.30 If the employee is on higher duties at the time of taking, or cashing out, long service leave, payment for the leave at the higher duties rate will only be approved if the higher duties would have continued for the entire period of the leave taken, or the entire period of the leave cashed out - Payment in lieu of long service leave if an employee's employment with CIT ceases will include an amount in respect of a higher duties allowance, if: - E25.31.1 the officer has performed the duties of an office with a higher classification than their substantive office for a continuous period of 12 months or ending on the relevant day; or - E25.31.2 immediately before the person ceased to be an officer, the officer had performed the duties of two or more offices with a higher classification than their substantive office for periods that were continuous with one another aggregating 12 months or more. - E25.32 Payment in lieu of long service leave which includes an amount in respect of higher duties allowance is paid at the lowest rate at which higher duties allowance was paid to the officer during that period of higher duties. - E25.33 Salary for long service leave includes allowances payable to the employee during long service leave in accordance with Annex C: - for the supply and maintenance by the employee of tools and equipment ordinarily required by them to perform the duties of their work.

-- E25.34 Salary for long service leave does not include: - E25.34.1 shift penalty payments; or - E25.34.2 overtime payments; or - E25.34.3 payments in the nature of an on-call or restriction allowance.
+- E25.27 For periods of seven consecutive days or more, long service leave may be taken on double, full or half pay when approved by the chief executive and subject to operational requirements, with credits to be deducted on the same basis. - E25.28 Employees may be granted long service leave in blocks of less than seven days with the approval of the chief executive.
+Each day taken will be deducted at the rate of 1.4 and this can be taken on double, full or half pay. - E25.29 Despite subclause E25.28, where an employee requests 6 consecutive days of long service, 7 days will be deducted from the employee's long service leave balance. - E25.30 If the employee is on higher duties at the time of taking, or cashing out, long service leave, payment for the leave at the higher duties rate will only be approved if the higher duties would have continued for the entire period of the leave taken, or the entire period of the leave cashed out. - E25.31 Payment in lieu of long service leave if an employee's employment with CIT ceases will include an amount in respect of a higher duties allowance, if: - E25.31.1 the officer has performed the duties of an office with a higher classification than their substantive office for a continuous period of 12 months or ending on the relevant day; or - E25.31.2 immediately before the person ceased to be an officer, the officer had performed the duties of two or more offices with a higher classification than their substantive office for periods that were continuous with one another aggregating 12 months or more. - E25.32 Payment in lieu of long service leave which includes an amount in respect of higher duties allowance is paid at the lowest rate at which higher duties allowance was paid to the officer during that period of higher duties. - E25.33 Salary for long service leave includes allowances payable to the employee during long service leave in accordance with Annex C: - E25.33.1 for the supply and maintenance by the employee of tools and equipment ordinarily required by them to perform the duties of their work. - E25.34 Salary for long service leave does not include: - E25.34.1 shift penalty payments; or - E25.34.2 overtime payments; or - E25.34.3 payments in the nature of an on-call or restriction allowance.

-E25.35 Long service leave counts as service for all purposes.

-E25.36 When applying for long service leave an employee must seek approval of the chief executive if they propose to engage in outside employment during the leave.
+- E25.35 Long service leave counts as service for all purposes. - E25.36 When applying for long service leave an employee must seek approval of the chief executive if they propose to engage in outside employment during the leave.